Introduction

 Basic Rules of Poker Bankroll Management

-The basic rules of Bankroll Management to be kept in mind and followed while playing poker are as follows:
+Here are some basic rules of Bankroll Management you need to keep in mind and follow while playing poker:

-Use Poker Money Wisely: You only use money for poker games your budget allows you to play.
-Your poker bankroll should be kept separate from your other expenses.
-This separation ensures that if you have a losing streak in poker, it won't affect your ability to pay for essential needs.
-It's a fundamental rule to avoid using money that should be allocated elsewhere.
+- Use Poker Money Wisely: Only use money for poker that you can afford to lose.
+Keep your bankroll separate from your other expenses so that a losing streak in poker won't affect your ability to pay for essential needs.

-However, having a sufficient number of buy-ins (the amount needed to enter a game) allows you to continue playing and try to recover your losses.
+However, having a sufficient number of buy-ins allows you to continue playing and try to recover your losses.
 Proper bankroll management entails moving down to lower stakes if you lose a predetermined amount, ensuring you don't risk losing all your funds.
-Ultimately, it's better to consistently play at lower stakes than to risk going broke and being unable to play at all.
+Ultimately, it's better to consistently play at lower stakes than to risk breaking and being unable to play.

 Setting Up Your Poker Bankroll